UCSD-ECEMAE-148/Markdown-Instructions/50-Virtual Machine with DonkeyCar AI Simulator/50-Virtual Machine and DonkeyCar AI Simulator.md

 When you install the VMware Player, you will be prompted on options for the install.
 As you go through the install wizard be sure that you:

+* Don't enable enhanced keyboard
+* Set a custom file path for the Player (if you desire)
+* Select whether or not you want to opt into the diagnostics agreement
+* Select where you want you your shortcuts to be

-* Open VMware Player and select *Open a Virtual Machine*
-  * You will be prompted to select an image to be added &mdash; select the image you downloaded with the ```.vmx``` extension
+ Open VMware Player and select *Open a Virtual Machine* You will be prompted to select an image to be added &mdash; select the image you downloaded with the ```.vmx``` extension

-* It should now appear in the list on the left of the VMware Player window &mdash; single-click the image and select *Edit Virtual Machine Settings*
+It should now appear in the list on the left of the VMware Player window &mdash; single-click the image and select *Edit Virtual Machine Settings*

-* Here you can edit the memory settings and any other settings required to run the VM
+Here you can edit the memory settings and any other settings required to run the VM

-* If you experience an error with respect to *Intel-VT* or *AMD-V*, disable the virualization engine in the *Processors* tab
+If you experience an error with respect to *Intel-VT* or *AMD-V*, disable the virualization engine in the *Processors* tab

 ![alt text](image-9.png)